dji-sdk/Guidance-SDK/doc/DeveloperGuide/DeveloperGuide.md

 -	Make sure Guidance has been connected to PC and green light on Guidance Sensor starts to flicker.
 - 	Check whether USB driver is installed correctly, look up **“Device Manager”** on Windows platform.
 Otherwise install it by construction in Developer Guide.
 -	Check if UART port is **“COM5”** or you set before.
--	Check if you activated and subscribed the data via “DJI-Guidance” software, and Guidance is set to **“custom mode”**, otherwise refers to Developer Guide.
+-	Check if you activated and subscribed the data via “Guidance Assistant” software, and Guidance is set to **“custom mode”**, otherwise refers to Developer Guide.
 -	Restart the Guidance, if quit improperly last time, i.e. the data transfer thread quit before **stop\_transfer()** and **release\_transfer()**.
 -	Remember to run program by `sudo` in Linux.
 -	Do not run your program until the green light on Guidance Sensor starts to flicker.
--	Make sure “DJI\_Guidance” software is closed when you are using SDK.
+-	Make sure “Guidance Assistant” software is closed when you are using SDK.
 -	Errors happened at times when running on a virtual machine.

 ---